labsyspharm/shell-novice/_episodes/02-filedir.md

 - "`..` means 'the directory above the current one'; `.` on its own means 'the current directory'."
 ---

+## The File System
-The part of the operating system responsible for managing files and directories is called the **file system**.
+-   The part of the operating system responsible for managing files and directories is called the **file system**.
-It organizes our data into files, which hold information, and directories (also called 'folders'), which hold files or other directories.
+    -   It organizes our data into files, which hold information,
+    -   and directories (also called 'folders'), which hold files or other directories.

-Several commands are frequently used to create, inspect, rename, and delete files and directories.
+-   Several commands are frequently used to:
+    -   create,
+    -   inspect,
+    -   rename, and
+    -   delete
+    files and directories.
-To start exploring them, we'll go to our open shell window.
+-   To start exploring them, we'll go to our open shell window.

+## Print Working Directory
-First let's find out where we are by running a command called `pwd` (which stands for 'print working directory').
-Directories are like *places* - at any time while we are using the shell we are in exactly one place, called our **current working directory**.
-Commands mostly read and write files in the current working directory, i.e. 'here', so knowing where you are before running a command is important. `pwd` shows you where you are:
+-   Let's find out where we are by running a command called `pwd`
+    -   which stands for 'print working directory'
+-   Directories are like *places*
+    -   at any time while we are using the shell we are in exactly one place, called our **current working directory**.
+    -   Commands mostly read and write files in the current working directory, i.e. 'here', so knowing where you are before running a command is important.

+-   `pwd` shows you where you are:
 ~~~
 $ pwd
 ~~~